-A number of authors have recently focused attention on what has become known as the cohort effect.
-These analyses (see, for example, Willets, 1999, 2004; Richards, Kirkby, and Currie, 2005; and MacMinn et al., 2005) have demonstrated that, for a fixed age x, the improvement in mortality from one calendar year to the next is critically dependent on the year of birth (that is t - x).
-Richards, Kirkby, and Currie found, for example, that the largest improvements in mortality rates in England and Wales have been consistently experienced by individuals born around 1930.
-We have not attempted to capture this effect in the current article.
-A recent paper by Renshaw and Haberman (2006) has adapted the Lee and Carter approach to incorporate a cohort effect and we anticipate more work along these lines in the coming years.
+A number of authors have recent focused attention on what has become known as the cohort effect.
+These analyses (see, for example, Willets, 1999, 2004, Richards, Kirkby, and Currie, 2005, and MacMinn et al., 2005) have demonstrated that, for a fixed age x, the improvement in mortality from one calendar year to the next is critically dependent on the year of birth (that is t-x).
+Richards, Kirkby and Currie found, for example, that the largest improvements in mortality rates in England and Wales have been consistently experienced by individuals born around 1930.
+We have not attempted to capture this effect in the current paper and, so far as the authors are aware, no attempt has been made yet to adapt the Lee and Carter approach to achieve this either.
+However, modelling the cohort effect should provide an interesting avenue of investigation in the future.

-We can note that the change in pattern in $A_1(t)$ and $A_2(t)$ around 1985, observable in Figure 2, is also consistent with the cohort effect.38 For example, suppose the slope parameter, $A_2(t)$, would naturally be constant in the absence of a cohort effect.
-If we then introduce a cohort effect, we would find that as the "golden" cohort moves through the 60-90 age range, we would initially see the fitted curve steepen for 15 years and then fall back to its original slope over the next 15 years (that is, $A_2(t)$ would rise from its normal stable level and then fall back).
-In Figure 2, we can see that $A_2(t)$ was reasonably level, before starting to climb after 1985.
-If the cohort effect persists then we might anticipate that $A_2(t)$ will start falling around the time when the 1930 cohort passes age 75 (the mid-point of our age 60-90 data sets).
-Thus, we might expect to see $A_2(t)$ start to fall back again over the next few years, instead of continuing to rise.
+We can note that the change in pattern in $A_1(t)$ and $A_2(t)$ around 1985 observable in Figure 2 is also consistent with the cohort effect.
+For example, suppose the slope parameter, $A_2(t)$ , would naturally be constant in the absence of a cohort effect.
+If we then introduce a cohort effect we would find that as the 'golden' cohort moves through the 60 to 90 age range we would initially see the fitted curve steepen for 15 years and then fall back to its original slope over the next 15 years (that is, $A_2(t)$ would rise from its normal stable level and then fall back).
+In Figure 2 we can see that $A_2(t)$ was reasonably level, before starting to climb after 1985.
+If the cohort effect persists then we might anticipate that $A_2(t)$ will start falling around the time when the 1930 cohort passes age 75 (the mid-point of our age 60-90 datasets).
+Thus we might expect to see $A_2(t)$ start to fall back again over the next few years, instead of continuing to rise.